ietf-wg-elegy/rfc8989bis/draft-ietf-elegy-rfc8989bis.md

 requirements (e.g. logging in to a single session and then immediately logging out).
 In the event of malfeasance, the leadership would then have months to adjust policy in response before the NomCom cycle begins.

+## Disruptive candidates

+An attacker might seek to install a smaller number of volunteers on the NomCom to disrupt the process and prevent the timely conclusion of its work.
+This could involve a series of aliases for each volunteer to improve their chances of success.

+This is much harder to detect than the number of additional volunteers associated with NomCom capture.
+However, the voting member recall procedure in
+{{?Section 5.7 of RFC8713}} exists to allow removal and replacement of such figures.

+## Additional remedies

+Additional changes to the process to further obstruct attacks against the NomCom are beyond the scope of this document.
+However, a challenge process against volunteers with a suspicious reported affiliation, or that might be aliases of a single volunteer, could trigger an investigation by the Secretariat.

+Similarly, the challenge to the random selection described in
+{{Section 4.17 of RFC8713}} can explicitly include appeals against the data used to qualify the volunteer, rather than the randomization process.

 # IANA Considerations